roman-milk/roman-milk.github.io/leelee.md

  Leelee hung her head in shame.
 She had become nothing more than an object, to be used, then sold on when fully trained.
 She had succumbed this far so quickly, it was obviously possible.
 The sound of her mistress entering the bathroom alerted her.
 She looked up from her cage, with big wide, expectant eyes.
 Hearing the shower running she knew it would be a little longer before she was let out.

  "Please mistress, your little pet, Leelee, needs to pee," she whispered.
-Report_Story #1